Note: this post has been updated in March 2021.

 Vegetarian – eats vegetables and fruit, but also consumes eggs and dairy

 Vegan – eats vegetables, fruits, beans, grains and no eggs or dairy (may eat soy “meat” or cheese substitutes)

-Engine 2 Plant-strong/Whole Food Plant-Based Diet – whole plant foods, no meat or cheese, no dairy, and no processed foods (imitation meat and cheese substitutes)
+Whole Food Plant-Based Diet/Plant Strong – eat only whole plant food, no meat or cheese, no dairy, and no processed foods (imitation meat and cheese substitutes)

 The whole foods plant-based diet and the plant-strong diet are essentially the same diets as in both camps these diets do not include any meat or dairy.
 The phrase “Plant-Strong” was coined by Rip Esselstyn.
 Plant-strong is the term used by Rip Esselstyn and the followers of Engine 2 which include the food products sold and marketed through Whole Foods.

 What is a Whole Food Plant-Based diet?

 Without all the descriptions and names, the simplest answer is a diet full of plants without the addition of processed foods.
 This diet eliminates all animal products, including dairy and eggs, and anything that is processed or imitation.

 For those who follow a plant-based diet, instead of meals being based on meat with supplementary vegetables, the focus is always on the meals largest concentration being on the plant foods with grains and legumes being supplemental.